November 17, 2017:

 There were two outs, with the Yankees leading 2-1, when Mantle came up in the top of the fifth.
 In fact, the only base runner was Yogi Berra, who came up right before Mantle with nobody on base and walked.
 Mantle took the first pitch for a ball before connecting on what he later said was either a fastball or slider, belt-high.

 The Yankees won the game, 7-3.
 Later in the same game, Mantle bunted for a base hit.

 Mantle used a bat borrowed from teammate Loren Babe to hit this historic homer.
-The bat reported weighted 33 ounces in some accounts and 34 ounces in others.
+The bat reportedly weighed 33 ounces in some accounts and 34 ounces in others.

 By all accounts, this was Mantle’s longest home run batting right-handed.
 According to a list compiled by Lewis Early, Mantle hit six others estimated to have gone farther, all batting left-handed.
 Mantle’s blast was the first of 29 homers he hit at Griffith Stadium through 1961, when the expansion Senators played there in its final season.

 The ball was put on display in Yankee Stadium, but on Memorial Day 1953 it was stolen.
 A week later, three boys who said they had gotten it from two teenagers, brought it back.
 In June 1953, the ball and bat were sent to the National Baseball Hall of Fame and Museum in Cooperstown, N.Y., where they remain today.

 One thought on “Fact and fiction about Mantle’s ‘565-foot’ homer”